jcorbino/mole/README.md

 this will create a folder called `doc_C++` containing a set of _html_ files.
 Please refer to the _index.html_ file to start browsing the documentation.

+**NOTE:**
+Performing non-unary operations involving operands constructed over different grids may lead to unexpected results.
+While MOLE currently allows such operations without throwing errors, users must exercise caution when manipulating operators across different grids.
+We advise users to ensure consistency in the grids associated with the operators being operated on.

 5: Citations
 ------------